timeplus-io/docs/docs/ingest-api.md

 :::info

 If you would like to leverage a 3rd party system/tool to push data to Timeplus but it doesn't allow custom content type, then you can use the standard `application/json`, and send POST request to `/api/v1beta2/streams/$STREAM_NAME/ingest?format=streaming`.
-This will ensure the Timeplus API server to treat the POST data as NDJSON.
+This will ensure the Timeplus API server treats the POST data as NDJSON.

 :::